Hitenjain20/Chat-with-multiple-PDF-s-using-Langchain/README.md

 * Efficiently store embeddings using Faiss-CPU as a vector store.
 * Utilize google/flan-t5-xxl model for answer generation.
 * Flexibility to switch between GPT4All models and Lamini for answer generation.
-* Incorporated memory mechanism to avoid hallucinations.
+* Incorporated memory mechanism to remember previous interactions, use to generate more coherent responses

 ## Installations ##